bitcointranscripts/bitcointranscripts/sf-bitcoin-meetup/2017-07-08-bram-cohen-merkle-sets.md

 ---
-title: Merkle Sets
+title: "Merkle Set Data Structures for Scaling Bitcoin"
 transcript_by: Bryan Bishop
 categories: ['meetup']
 speakers: ['Bram Cohen']
-tags: ['merkle trees']
+tags: ['cryptography']
 date: 2017-07-08
 media: https://www.youtube.com/watch?v=52FVkHlCh7Y
 ---

-Merkle set data structures for scaling bitcoin

 code: <https://github.com/bramcohen/MerkleSet>

 <https://twitter.com/kanzure/status/888836850529558531>

-# Introduction
+## Introduction

 There's been a fair amount of talk about putting <a href="http://diyhpl.us/~bryan/irc/bitcoin/utxo-commitments-or-fraud-proofs.stdout.txt">UTXO commitments</a> in bitcoin blocks.
 Whether this is a good idea or not, but on the off-chance that it might be a good idea, I spent a fair amount of time thinking and actually good merkle set implementation whic his what you you need to put utxo set commitments in bitcoin blocks.
 There are other benefits to this, in that there are actually a million and one uses for merkle sets in general, and it's actually a general interesting problem and it performs well.
 So I figured I would make it, and if it's not useful to me, then it might be useful to someone anyway.

-# High-performance merkle set implementation
+## High-performance merkle set implementation

 Okay, so.
 Merkle set.
 For those of you who aren't aware, this is sometimes-- sometimes people call it a hash set, based on hash tree, and then Ralph Merkle gets really mad at you.
 Since he's still alive, we still call them merkle trees.
 A merkle set is a set which contains arrays of bytes, it keeps track of its merkle root.
 All the things at the terminal things are the things contained in the set, in the middle are summaries, and then the root.
 You can use the root to prove, for someone who has the root, to prove whether something is or is not in the set.